 By Hal Phillips

-I never saw Ted Williams play; late thirtysomethings like myself never had the chance.
-All we got were gilt-edged glimpses: the triumphant but out-of-context film clip, the seemingly staged black-and-white photo, the hyper-reverent musings of our elders.
-Yet the shadow Teddy cast over New England was so large that it hardly mattered.
+PORTLAND, Maine (Aug.
+17, 2002) — I never saw Ted Williams play.
+Not in person, not on television.
+We Red Sox fans born in the 1960s never had the chance.
+All we got were gilt-edged glimpses served up in black and white: the triumphant but out-of-context film clip, the seemingly staged on deck swings, the hyper-reverent musings of our elders.
+Yet the shadow Teddy Ballgame cast over New England was so large that it hardly mattered.
 Heroic figures like The Kid transcend generation gaps.

 Ted Williams touched all of us New Englanders, regardless of age.

 Yet perhaps my lack of first-hand exposure allows me to examine his recent passing with a more clear, spiritually acute eye.
-As his children fight over the fate of his remains, and the corporal Kid remains in limbo, I think it’s important that we ask ourselves this question: Are the Sox better off now that Ted Williams is gone?
+As his children fight over the fate of his remains, and Williams remains in corporeal limbo, I think it’s important that we ask ourselves this question: Are the Sox better off now that Ted Williams is gone?

 You may find my premise obsequious in its optimism, or perversely macabre, perhaps a tad heretical.
 But hear me out.

 The numbers don’t lie.
 The seminal digits which should be flashing across the beleaguered eyes of Red Sox Nation this summer are “1918-2002”.
 Those are the years The Kid bestrode the Earth.
-However, these same dates also measure with excruciating accuracy the span of Boston’s World Series drought… Coincidence?
-If so, it’s a real doozie — even by the wacky standards of numerology.
+However, these same dates also measure with excruciating accuracy the span of Boston’s World Series drought.
+Coincidence?
+If so, it’s a genuine doozie — even by the wacky standards of numerology.

 Is it possible that Harry Frazee’s selling of Babe Ruth has been a mere front, a convenient explanation of Boston’s sad championship void thereafter?
 Shouldn’t we at least consider possible corollaries — namely, that until Ted Williams and his outsized, symbolically fraught persona joined the hereafter, his beloved Sox were cosmically doomed to underachieve?

 In this, The Age of Irony, it’s worth exploring.
-If on some agnostic level we accept as valid The Curse of the Bambino — wherein The Sox cosmically endure pain on account of Frazee’s salary dump — we should also ponder the possibility that those same Sox will prosper now that the Splinter has been removed from our collective foot (or soon will be, if his offspring get with the program).
+If on some agnostic level we accept as valid The Curse of the Bambino — wherein The Sox endure pain and misfortune on account of Frazee’s notorious salary dump — we should also ponder the possibility that those same Sox will prosper now that the Splinter has been removed from our collective paw (or soon will be, if his offspring get with the program).

 If nothing else has been established during our brief period of mourning, it’s now clear that Ted was right: He probably was the greatest hitter who ever lived.
 But look at the type of player we know Ted Williams to have been: all hit/marginal field… station-to-station… statistically obsessed… stubborn… probably took his own cab home on occasion… and lest we forget, he couldn’t pitch.